ohr/minimal-mistakes/_pages/ihe/atna.md

 ## Auditor Configuration

 As of IPF 3.5, all details regarding ATNA auditing is contained the the respective IHE transaction modules.
-The only configuration required is the `AuditContext`.
+The only configuration required is the `AuditContext`:

-In order to let the endpoint know *how* auditing should be performed, auditor beans have to be defined.
-Each of the currently supported IHE actor types has a corresponding singleton auditor, i.e. the following set is available:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"